Dev-X25874/Gati/src/rtl/sa/README.md

     - Sub-modules within the systolic array:
         - Grid of PE Blocks: Different configurations exist for PE blocks in various rows.
         - Delay Registers: Introduce clock cycle delays for effective data handling within the array.
-    - Utilization of booth multipliers for computation within the array.
+    - Utilization of lut and dsp multipliers for computation within the array.

 3. **Output Storage in FIFO:**
     - The resultant output is stored in a FIFO array (referred to as the south array), managed by dedicated controllers for write and read enable signals.